bayesmendel/Fam3PRO_UI/README.md

 Everything in the `./app` directory is deployed to the server.
 The main file is `app.R` which holds the UI and server.
 The other files and sub-directories in the `./app` are detailed below. `app.R` itself is well commented and has a strict tree structure to aid in development.

-- `LICENSE-text.html`: for displaying the contents of the LICENSE for Fam3PRO R package.
+- `Fam3PRO_UI_Usage_License.html`: for displaying the contents of the LICENSE for Fam3PRO UI.

 - `non.pp.cancer.list.csv`: a list of non-Fam3PRO cancers from the Dana-Farber website.